immutable/contracts/contracts/staking/README.md

 # Administration Notes

 The `StakeHolderBase` contract is `AccessControlEnumerableUpgradeable`.
-The `StakeHolder` contract is `UUPSUpgradeable`.
+The `StakeHolderERC20` and `StakeHolderNative` contracts are `UUPSUpgradeable`.
 Only accounts with `UPGRADE_ROLE` are authorised to upgrade the contract.

 ## Upgrade Concept